 The second option is to go for some pure players like Talkwalker, Sprout Social or Hootsuite that allow through a paid plan to access everything they expose.
 These tools can aggregate several social media sources, for example Twitter, Instagram and blogs.

 There are limitations of what social listening can do.
 The insights drawn from the customer base from social media is far from being representative.
 It is always possible that the people talking about a brand online are just a particular set of its customers and that their revendications would not suit everyone.
-More generally about social media, a few high raised voices does not mean that everybody thinks the same way.
+More generally about social media, a few high raised voices do not mean that everybody thinks the same way.
 It has to be kept in mind during a social media analysis.

 Lectures